openhive-network/HAfAH/src/hive_fork/Readme.md

 To start using extension in a database execute postgres command: `CREATE EXTENSION hive_fork`
 ### Execute sql scripts on Your database in given order:
-1. context_rewind/data_schema.sql
-1. context_rewind/event_triggers.sql
-1. context_rewind/register_table.sql
-1. context_rewind/detach_table.sql
-1. context_rewind/back_from_fork.sql
-1. context_rewind/irreversible.sql
-1. context_rewind/rewind_api.sql
-1. events_queue.sql
-1. forks.sql
-1. app_context.sql
-1. irreversible_blocks.sql
-1. reversible_blocks.sql
-1. blocks_views_for_contexts.sql
-1. hived_api_impl.sql
-1. hived_api.sql
-1. app_api.sql
+The ordered list of sql scripts is included in the cmake file [src/hive_fork/CMakeLists.txt](./CMakeLists.txt).

-An example of script execution: `psql -d my_db_name -a -f  context_rewind/data_schema.sql`
+Execute each script one by one with `psql` as in example: `psql -d my_db_name -a -f  context_rewind/data_schema.sql`

-If the order of files is incorrect in documentation please look at file [src/hive_fork/CMakeLists.txt](./CMakeLists.txt)

 ## Architecture
 All elements of the extension are placed in 'hive' schema